 - Self-directed online review of medical/surgical nursing theory & pharmacology

-- 2-day live session of health assessment & skills review (HASR) located on the Spokane campus
+- 2-day live session for Skills Review Immersion on the Spokane campus

 - 160 hours of clinical experience with a facility in your area